 Taller zinnia varieties may require staking to support their heavy stems.
 Stakes can be placed near the seedlings a few weeks after planting, taking care to avoid damaging the roots.
 I love to use these grow through hoops or trellis netting depending on the size of my zinnia garden.

-I recommend doing it early because growth happens pretty quickly and before you know it, you’ve missed your window of opportunity to support them well.
+I recommend supporting your tall zinnia flowers early because growth happens pretty quickly and before you know it, you’ve missed your window of opportunity to support them well.

 While you can corral them in an area to help them keep each other upright, staking them this way increases your chances of reducing air flower and encouraging more problems like powdery mildew on them.
 If you choose to corral them, keep spacing in mind so you can keep your zinnia plants healthy all season long.